WADAlliance/event-docs/content/evaluation/submission.md

 In order to maintain boundaries and respect those that are participating in the programme, we are going to close these forms on a specific date.
 We are confirming and fixing the following timeline:

 1. **December 15th:** Final deadline for both Team and Hub form submissions
-2. **December 19th:** Teams enrolment form will close (hard-stop at 23:59 UTC).
+2. **December 19th:** Teams enrolment form will close (hard-stop).
 Any hubs that have not yet uploaded their *first* story will be marked as having missed the deadline.
 	1. Hubs can still iterate their story after that point, with no negative consequences.
 This is encouraged.
 Please see [story publishing](/evaluation/story-publishing).
 	2. Hubs that made the official deadline of 15th will be identified favourably.
 The deadline of December 19th is a grace period for those that encounter technical issues and will be marked as a late submission.
 Submissions after the 19th will be considered as not having met the deadline.
-	3. We have to enforce this deadline to leave evaluators enough time to see how our stories change and evolve.
+	3. We have to enforce this deadline to leave evaluators enough time to see how your stories change and evolve.
 Remember, this is just the beginning.
 3. **January 6th:** This is the deadline for evaluators to select the top 3 teams from each place.
 4. **January 9th:** This is the deadline for evaluators to select the top 5 teams from the whole programme.

-To better understand how we're guiding evaluators, please see the page on [Evaluation Guidance](/evaluation/evaluation-guidance).
+To better understand how we're guiding evaluators, please see the page on [Evaluation Guidance](/evaluation).

 [^1]: Desire - to await what the stars will bring. _De sidere_ "from the stars." [ref](https://www.etymonline.com/word/desire)